SwampRabbit/file-converter/README.md

 This application was created by GitHub user TimothySimon123 at github.com/TimothySimon123/file-converter.
 The actual user of this account is unknown and was created under false pretext.
 I originally was assisting with this application on the MX Linux forums and created the debianization for it.
 I had a fork off the original, but decided to split it off as contact with the user is no longer possible, and I would like for the application to be somewhat maintained.

 I do not even know if the original code was actually created by the false user or not.
-If by chance you come across this Repo and can substantiate that part of all of the original code is yours, please let me know, and I will update copyright and credits accordingly.
+If by chance you come across this Repo and can substantiate that part of or all of the original code is yours, please let me know, and I will update copyright and credits accordingly.